 Cross sections & light microscopic examinations

 Light microscopy allows a macroscopic view of the surface.
 Here relatively rough structures can be considered and evaluated.
 Light microscopy can be performed quickly and normally (see grinding as a special case) without preparation.
 It serves primarily as a method for initial screening for many questions.

 Also examined under the light microscope are cross sections.
 For this purpose, the sample or fragments of this sample are embedded in a Einbettharz and ground flat with the aid of a grinder.
 Under the microscope, one can then look at the layer structure in cross section.
 With the help of this method, the layer thickness can be determined beyond doubt and most accurately.
 In addition, information such as the distribution of fillers in the coating can be obtained.
 The disadvantage of this method, however, is that it destroys the sample.

 Cold finger test

 This test method developed for and with Rhenotherm enables the corrosion resistance of coatings to be tested.
 For this purpose, a special, one-sided closed metal sleeve ("finger") is coated on the outside.
 This specimen is immersed in a special apparatus in the boiling test medium, which come as test media water, dilute acids or alkalis in question.
 The specimen is additionally cooled from the inside, resulting in a significant temperature difference, which means additional stress for the coating.
 At intervals (100 hours to several weeks running time) the cold finger is checked for blistering or other signs of corrosion.
 Once defects in the coating are detected, the test is terminated and the duration of the test is recorded in hours.

-It is not a test method that gives absolute values, but a comparison of different coating systems.
-This serves to draw conclusions about their suitability in corrosive applications.
+It is not a test method that delivers absolute values, but a comparison of different coating systems.
+This is used to draw conclusions about their suitability in corrosive applications.